Rephonic

 How many listeners does This is Montreal get?

-Rephonic provides a full set of podcast information for three million podcasts, including the number of listeners.
+Rephonic provides a full set of podcast information for four million podcasts, including the number of listeners.
 View further listenership figures for This is Montreal, including podcast download numbers and subscriber numbers, so you can make better decisions about which podcasts to sponsor or be a guest on.
 You will need to upgrade your account to access this premium data.

 What are the audience demographics for This is Montreal?